 Rise is a partner project of the Fund for the City of New York.
-Foundation support is provided by Child Welfare Fund, North Star Fund, New York Women’s Foundation and Pinkerton Foundation.
-Rise’s major contracts are with the Center for the Study of Social Policy, Graham Windham, JCCA, NYC Children’s Services and Sheltering Arms.
-We also are grateful to our subscribers and generous individual donors.
+Foundation support is provided by Child Welfare Fund, North Star Fund, New York Women’s Foundation, Pinkerton Foundation and Warner Fund.
+Rise’s major contracts are with CASA, the Center for the Study of Social Policy, Graham Windham, JCCA, NYC Children’s Services and Sheltering Arms.
+We are grateful to our partners, subscribers and generous individual donors.

 112 W. 27th St. #607 (6th Floor)

 New York, NY 10001

 Phone: (646) 543-7099

 Nora McCarthy, Director

 Nora began working with parents affected by the child welfare system in 2003 and founded Rise in 2005.
 She previously edited the youth publications New Youth Connections and Represent, a magazine by teens in foster care, both published by Youth Communication.
 Under Nora’s co-leadership, Represent earned top awards from the Association of Educational Publishers and Mental Health America.
 Nora has written for Newsday, Child Welfare Watch and City Limits and graduated from the Medill School of Journalism at Northwestern University. firstname.lastname@example.org

 Rachel Blustain writes for the Daily Beast and City Limits and is a graduate of Brown University and Hunter College School of Social Work.
 She previously edited New Youth Connections and Represent and worked as a dropout prevention counselor in the city schools.
 Under Rachel’s co-leadership, Represent won the Coming Up Taller Award for outstanding arts and humanities programs for youth.
 Rachel’s City Limits series on child protective investigations was nominated for a Deadline Club award for public service. email@example.com